-Cooperative learning, as an instructional methodology provides opportunities for diverse students to develop skills in group interactions and in working with others that are needed in today's world (Johnson & Johnson, 1990).
-The purpose of this study was to determine the effects of the cooperative learning approach of Cooperative learning on the achievement of content knowledge and retention toward the teaching method.
-Cooperative learning was compared to traditional lecturer teaching learning classroom structure using a t-test.
+SCE Evaluation process & Cooperative learning, as an instructional methodology provides opportunities for diverse students to develop skills in group interactions and in working with others that are needed in today's world (Johnson & Johnson, 1990).
+The purpose of this study was to determine the effects of the SCE Programme approach of SCE Programme on the achievement of content knowledge and retention toward the teaching method.
+SCE Programme was compared to traditional lecturer teaching learning classroom structure using a t-test.
+An achievement test, consisting of items from the Test of Gujarati Literacy which is a standardized test of Gujarati content prepared by the investigator.
 A retention test was administered three weeks following the achievement test.
-Achievement test scores and first semester grades in elementary Mathematics' classes were used as covariates to adjust for possible preexisting differences between the groups.
+Achievement test scores and first semester grades in elementary Gujarati classes were used as covariates to adjust for possible preexisting differences between the groups.
 Analysis showed significant difference among the dependent variables (achievement and retention) between the teaching methods used.